Superannuation is a long-term investment, make sure you treat it like one

 Once your retirement date is less than ten years away, your ability to ride out share price volatility reduces, and it might be appropriate to shift your share portfolio towards cash and term deposits.

 Your best source of information when it comes to making decisions about your super investments is your financial adviser.
 It’s their job to watch the market.
 In the meantime, hang in there for the long-term, it’s your best bet for a prosperous retirement.
-Do you try to beat the market?
-Does it work for you?
 Talk to our professional advisers and schedule a consult by clicking here.

 IMPORTANT INFORMATION: This blog has been prepared by Modoras Pty.
 Ltd. ABN 86 068 034 908 an Australian Financial Services and Credit Licences (No. 233209), located at Level 3, 50-56 Sanders St, Upper Mt Gravatt Q 4122.
 The information and opinions contained in this fact sheet are general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
 No individuals personal circumstances have been taken into consideration for the preparation of this material.
 Any individual making a decision to buy, sell or hold any particular financial product should make their own assessment taking into account their own particular circumstances.
 The information and opinions herein do not constitute any recommendation to purchase, sell or hold any particular financial product.
 Modoras Pty.
 Ltd. recommends that no financial product or financial service be acquired or disposed of or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this fact sheet can change without notice.
 Modoras Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.